szymonmichalski/starid-1/docs/index.md

      [3, 12, 8799, 11],
      [4, 17, 8808, 11],

-distance is rounded to blur its variation with yaw.

-now we're ready to write nouns representing geometric structures.
+now we're ready to write nouns representing geometric structures. we'll choose two structures, each containing four stars, geom1 with the first four rows of starlist, so the target star and three three neighbors, and geom2 with the fifth through eigth rows.

 *1.11.2017*